 How to use RefWorks

-bibliographic tool RefWorks available to the University of Tokyo.
+RefWorks is reference management software available to members of the University of Tokyo.

-The program can be used free of charge by students or staff,
+The program can be used free of charge by students, faculty and staff,

 as long as they are affiliated with the University of Tokyo.